tobiasdigital/blueprints-learn.en/help/blueprints/customer-journey-analytics/call-deflect.md

 Data Ingestion into Customer Journey Analytics:

-* Data Ingestion to Lake: API – 7 GB/hr, source connector – 200 GB/hr, streaming to lake ~15 min, Analytics source connector to lake ~45 min
+* Data ingestion to lake: API ~ 7 GB/hr, source connector ~ 200 GB/hr, streaming to lake ~ 15 min, Analytics source connector to lake ~ 45 min.
-* Once data has been published to data lake, it can take up to 90 mins to ingest into Customer Journey Analytics.
+* Once data has been published to the data lake, it can take up to 90 mins to process into Customer Journey Analytics.
-* Backfill data for loading historical data is also supported via the connection configuration.

 ## Implementation Steps